Shropshire and Beyond

 Opening times

-Open at all timesBest time to visit
+Open at all times

-All year roundAbout the reserve
+All year round

-Brook Vessons adjoins the Hollies.
+Brook Vessons adjoins The Hollies.
 Here you find yourself among towering hedgerows, gnarled old trees, a tangled woodland, tiny meadows and boggy, tussocky grazing pastures.
 Dormice are known to breed here.

 Perhaps the strangest thing about Brook Vessons is its cluster of giant trees.
 Within just 100 metres are some of the broadest rowans in Britain; the biggest birch in Shropshire; the biggest holly in Shropshire and the county’s biggest crab apple tree.